-There was a beautiful young girl that lived with her mother.
-They lived on the fringes of a city full of dreams and wealth (or so the rumor had it).
-Her mother was a hard worker who designed and crafted fine clothes for the wealthy clients of that city of dreams.
+There was a beautiful young girl named Jesika that lived with her mother.
+They lived on the fringes of a city full of dreams and wealth.
+Her mother was a hard worker who designed and crafted fine clothes for the wealthy clients of that city of wonder.
 The wealthy paid her only a fraction of her worth but well enough to provide the girl some finer things of her desire.
-The mother made her a bedroom fit for a princess with the extra fabric from the fine clothes and even exchanged her services for fine objects of glass and pearl to give to her daughter.
-Although the objects never seemed enough, the mother continued to try to please her daughter by working harder in a world that was getting darker.
-But her daughter didn’t notice such trivial things of the working world.
-She believed her dreams were bigger and better deserved.
+The mother made her a bedroom fit for a princess with the extra fabric from the fine clothes of her patrons.
+She even exchanged her services for fine objects of crystal and pearl to give to her daughter.
+Although the objects never seemed enough for the girl, the mother continued to try to please her daughter by working harder and longer in a world that was getting darker and more treacherous.

-As the young girl grew she starred longer and longer out her second story window above the glittering street below in the house that was not quite fine enough.
-The girl began to desire the things she saw.
-She wanted the jewelry that sparkled around the necks as the pretty girls walked by, the soft leather bags they carried, the cars, black and shiny.
-She wished to dine every night with a prince that would take her to the grandest restaurants and drink wine from the hidden cellars.
+As the young girl grew she began to stare out her second story window above the glittering street below in the house that was not quite fine enough.
+The dream voices would come to her and the girl began to desire the things she saw with more than a fleeing thought.
+She wanted the jewelry that sparkled around the necks as the pretty girls walked by, the soft leather bags they carried, and the cars they arrived in, all black and shiny.
+And although, she barely ate, she wished to dine every night with a prince that would take her to the grandest restaurants and drink wine from the hidden cellars.